Client authentication in AWS Client VPN - AWS Client VPN

 Client VPN offers the following types of client authentication:

-You can use one of methods listed above alone, or a combination of mutual authentication with a user-based method such as the following:
+You can use one of the preceding methods alone, or you can use a combination of mutual authentication with a user-based method such as the following:

 • Mutual authentication and federated authentication